Diverting food and compostable packaging from landfill helps reduce pollution and allows essential nutrients to be returned to the soil.

 To order bins for an event or clean-out, go to the Infrastructure website and Request a Service (waste).
 60L, 240L and 660L sizes are available.

 Food waste facts

 - Five million tonnes of food ends up in landfill.

 - One in five shopping bags of food are thrown away.

 - Nearly four million people go hungry.

 - Food waste costs the economy around $20 billion.

-Most people tend not to think of food scraps as having an adverse impact on the environment because it is biodegradable.
-But unless regularly turned over, food breaks down very slowly in landfills due to a lack of oxygen.
-This creates methane, a greenhouse gas that is 20 times more potent than carbon dioxide.
-Around 90% of greenhouse gas emissions from landfills are a result of decomposing organic material which could be diverted*.
-Composting garden materials and food scraps diverts this organic matter from landfill and returns essential nutrients to the soil.
+Unless regularly turned over, food breaks down slowly due to a lack of oxygen.
+This creates methane, a gas that is 20 times more potent than carbon dioxide.
+Around 90% of emissions from landfills are from decomposing organic material which could be diverted and composted.

 OzHarvest Food Rescue